LogoLogo

 The slide() function creates a new slide at the point where it is called.
 This means that anything after this function will be placed automatically within a new slide, until another slide() function is called (which would create another new slide), and so on.
 Each slide can contain form fields, content, and custom settings like logic jumps, progress indicators, etc.

 In the example below, the second slide will contain the referralSource and have the progress indicator set to half-complete (or 50%).
 The third slide will contain the recommender, but it will only be shown to the user if they pick "Recommendation" in the second slide.
-An end slide with a thank you message is automatically added to every form, though this can be customized.
+An end slide with a thank you message is automatically added to every form, .

 import { Composer } from "formsmd";